Rosenbluth Family Charitable Foundation Genocide Awareness Week @ ASU

 GAW is committed to fostering genocide education, promoting research on diverse genocides and providing resources for teachers, police and other public servants.
 Its members come from all three public research universities in Arizona.

-Volker Benkert is an assistant professor of history at Arizona State University.
+Volker Benkert is an associate professor of history at Arizona State University.
 His research explores the history and memory of both totalitarian regimes on German soil.

-Timothy Langille is a lecturer in Jewish Studies and Religious Studies at Arizona State University.
+Timothy Langille is an associate teaching professor in Jewish Studies and Religious Studies at Arizona State University.
 His teaching and research focus on Jewish history, genocide, and trauma and memory.

 Edward O’Donnell served as Ambassador and Special Envoy for Holocaust Issues from 2003 to 2006, with primary responsibility for unresolved issues of the Holocaust including restitution or a “measure of justice” for Holocaust Survivors and the families of the victims as the senior US Government negotiator.
 He also negotiated with numerous countries concerning Holocaust education and remembrance and led U.S. diplomatic efforts in multilateral fora to fight against anti-Semitism and other forms of prejudice, hate, stereotyping and persecution.

-Hava Tirosh-Samuelson is Regents Professor of History, Irving and Miriam Lowe Professor of Modern Judaism, and Director for Jewish Studies at Arizona State University.
+Hava Tirosh-Samuelson is Regents Professor of History and Irving and Miriam Lowe Professor of Modern Judaism.
 An intellectual historian, she writes on Jewish philosophy and mysticism, religion and ecology, and religion, science, and technology.
 She is the author of the award-winning Between Worlds: The Life and Thoughts of Rabbi David ben Judah Messer Leon (1991); Happiness in Premodern Judaism: Virtue, Knowledge and Well-Being (2003), and Religion and Environment: The Case of Judaism (2020).
 She is also the editor of 30 books, including the Library of Contemporary Jewish Philosophers (2013-2018), a set of 21 volumes that features outstanding Jewish thinkers today

 Advisory Board